The #1 conference for localization professionals, networking, and industry innovation

 L’Meese Greaney is a sociolinguist who applies academic insight to global content workflows.
 With a deep understanding of semantic framing, discourse, and the interplay of language and power, she designs scalable systems for multilingual data curation and translation.

 Her expertise in multilingual content transformation enables organizations to deliver seamless, culturally nuanced communication worldwide.
-Drawing on her background as an educator, she is also passionate about fostering intellectual agency and promoting independent, informed thinking across diverse languages and cultures.
+Drawing on her background as an educator, she is passionate about fostering intellectual agency and promoting independent, informed thinking across diverse languages and cultures.

 Lucía Guerrero is a Globalization Program Manager at Expedia Group, where she currently drives the Globalization AI strategy and its execution.
 With over 15 years in the localization industry, she has been exploring and applying AI and machine learning to localization workflows for the past seven years.